cboudereau/cboudereau.github.io/_posts/2017-08-10-proto3-parser.markdown

 run pRequired fieldSample
 ```

-The pRequired will parse the work (case insensitive) required and return the fieldSpec with the parameter Required.
+The pRequired will parse the word (case insensitive) required and return the fieldSpec with the parameter Required.
 Let see the fieldSpec func : f parameter could be one of the choice defined into the type :

 ```